olcaycft/olcaycft/README.md

 - 📫 How to reach me: olcaycft95@gmail.com
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/olcaycft/">LinkedIn</a>
 - 📫 How to reach me: <a href="https://discordapp.com/users/718749020897542145/">Discord</a>
+- 📫 Also i have HackerRank Acc: <a href="https://www.hackerrank.com/olcaycft95">HackerRank</a>

 ## 📷 Social Media